Call Us: 240-452-4602

-Carpet tape may be better used with cheaper, hand tufted rugs, where it can stick to latex backing rather than the wool fibers themselves.
+It may be better used with cheaper, hand-tufted rugs, where it can stick to latex backing rather than the wool fibers themselves.

 Once again, adhesives can be a real pain to remove from hardwood floors, often damaging the finished surface.

 However, this isn't the case with all kinds of tape made for holding down a carpet in its place.

 Some more qualitative tapes won't leave any kind of adhesives on your carpet.
 They can be easily removed when needed without leaving any kind of mark or residue on the carpet or the floor.